memgraph/docs/docs/how-to-guides/use-init-flags.md

 MATCH (u) REMOVE u:__mg_vertex__, u.__mg_id__;
 ```

 These Cypher queries will create the *Identity and access management* dataset available in Memgraph Lab.
+You can get this CYPHERL file by exporting the dataset from the Memgraph Lab.

 The Dockerfile should be defined like this: